 Eagle Riders Motorcycle Club Bylaws

-We are a Las Vegas based, family oriented motorcycle club, registered with the AMA (American Motorcyclist Association).
+We are a Las Vegas based motorcycle club currently prospecting with the MCA (Motorcycle Club Association).
 We are a group of motorcycle enthusiasts who enjoy frequent group rides, fun activities, community and charity support, and camaraderie among friends and family within our club.
 Our motorcycle club is open to male and female riders, riders of every ethnicity, riders of all brands and styles of motorcycles, and people from many different walks of life and life experiences of all age groups.
 We are a prospecting club and we take great pride in how we organize and maintain a high level of safety standards for our members and guests of our rides.

 1. The Eagle Riders MC is open to any motorcycle enthusiast who is wants to be a part of a brotherhood.